griffinfoster/griffinfoster.github.io/_posts/2017-03-24-Sensitivity_to_ETI_RADAR.md

 ![png](https://griffinfoster.github.io/assets/img/Sensitivity_to_ETI_RADAR_files/Sensitivity_to_ETI_RADAR_30_1.png)

-The plot above shows the sensitivty of various telescope (both single dish, and arrays) which can be used to detect RADAR signals as a function of integration time.
+The plot above shows the sensitivity of various telescope (both single dish, and arrays) which can be used to detect RADAR signals as a function of integration time.
 Most of these telescopes can detect an Arecibo RADAR at a few light-years.
 SKA Phase 2 can detect out to 10's of light-years.
 But, overall this doesn't look great.
 Even at very optimistic integration times the distance is small.
 And, there are only a few stars in that small volume.
 So is there no chance?

 There is.
 I have used the maximum observing bandwidth of 100 MHz and constant signal (i.e. duty cycle = 1) to generate this plot.
 Now in our idealistic Arecibo RADAR we can't improve the duty cycle, but can work with the bandwidth.
 The nearly megawatt of power is evenly distributed across 100 MHz of bandwidth.
 If instead the power was concentrated to a smaller bandwidth, say 1 MHz we get a significant improvement.
-Ths important point here about sensitivity is that the transmitter distributes the power across the bandwidth linearly, but the observing bandwidth $$\Delta \nu_{\textrm{obs}}$$ in the radiometer equation only improves the sensitivity by a square root of the bandwidth.
+This important point here about sensitivity is that the transmitter distributes the power across the bandwidth linearly, but the observing bandwidth $$\Delta \nu_{\textrm{obs}}$$ in the radiometer equation only improves the sensitivity by a square root of the bandwidth.
 This is because the radiometer equation assumes the signal is weak compared to the system noise of the reciever.
 This is true, the transmitted RADAR signal starts strong, but by the time it reaches the reciever, it is weak compared to the system noise.
 When adding up the power across the band there is a weak signal, but also a noise term being summed.
 A better RADAR system in this case would have a very narrow transmission bandwidth.

 As for the duty cycle, it can be thought of as virtual.
 Assuming a RADAR signal goes on indefinately, even with a low duty cycle, sufficent $$\Delta \tau_{\textrm{obs}}$$ can be accumulated using a folding or gating search.
 This requires recording high time resolution spectra, and given enough computational power, a search can be preformed similar to pulsar searches.